podrybaum/mach4/Readme.md

 xc.B.down:connect(xc.xcCntlEStopToggle)
 ```

 And, that's it.
 The `Controller`'s B button now toggles the E-stop.
-Most users will find everything they might want to map in the controller is already defined in the API, so the custom controller configuration will boil down to just a few lines of statements connecting S`ignal`s to pre-defined `Slot`s.
+Most users will find everything they might want to map in the controller is already defined in the API, so the custom controller configuration will boil down to just a few lines of statements connecting `Signal`s to pre-defined `Slot`s.

 ## Advanced Usage